 The 'star' in Star Forest

 Provinciedomein Sterrebos, in the West-Flemish Rumbeke, is a castle domain of 27 hectares.
-Despite its location next to a busy main road, Sterrebos is an oasis of tranquility and here, as a hiker, you leave urbanization far behind you.
+Despite its location next to a busy main road, Sterrebos forms an oasis of tranquility and here, as a hiker, you leave urbanization far behind you.

 Castle Domain Sterrebos

 The origins of the castle grounds date back to the second half of the 15th century.
-The castle as we know it today is largely the result of a building campaign carried out during the 16th century by lord of the manor Thomas de Thiennes.
+The castle as we know it today is largely the result of a building campaign carried out during the 16th century by lord Thomas de Thiennes.
 The castle in its present form is first depicted in a painting from 1535.
 At that time, however, there is no mention of the Sterrebos.

 Anonymous, Thomas de Thiennes and family at Rumbeke Castle, 1535, private collection (Brussels)